-The draft 2022 Annual Action Plan was written with the assumption that grant amounts will be flat with 2021grant amounts and similar funding allocations.
-Hamilton County will hold public hearings on November 30, 2021 and January 6, 2022 to consider this proposed plan as well as projects and programs to be funded during the 2022 program year.
-Each community published public notices and allowed public comments prior to making requests for funding for the 2022 Action Plan.
+The draft 2023 Annual Action Plan was written with the allocations given by HUD for the 2023 grant amounts and similar funding allocations.
+Hamilton County will hold public hearings on March 30, 2023, and May 11, 2023, to consider this proposed plan as well as projects and programs to be funded during the 2023 program year.
+The following communities Green Township, Deer Park, Cheviot, Norwood and Colerain Township, published public notices and allowed public comments prior to making requests for funding for the 2023 Action Plan.
 All these hearings and public participation fulfill the requirements of Hamilton County's Citizen Participation Plan.
-A draft 2022 Action Plan will be available, both online and in our offices, for public review and comment between November 30, 2021 and January 6, 2022.
+A draft 2023 Action Plan will be available, both online and in our offices, for public review and comment between April 7, 2023, and May 11, 2023.
 Feedback will be added to this document prior to submission to HUD.